Panoptic Vision-Language Feature Fields: Conclusion and Future Work

-In this Section, we describe our approach, PVLFF, as illustrated in Fig.~\ref{fig:model_overview}.
+In this Section, we present our approach, PVLFF.
 Given a set of posed images $\{I\}$ of a scene, our objective is to reconstruct a volumetric, implicit representation that encodes color, density, and 3D instances with associated semantics.

-We first use a pre-trained open-vocabulary 2D Vision-Language (VL) network to compute pixel-level semantic features for each image of the scene.
-We then compute instance masks for every image using a pre-trained 2D instance segmentation network.
-After these preprocessing steps, we build two separate feature fields to distill the precomputed VL embeddings into semantic features, while simultaneously learning a radiance field of the scene and 3D-consistent instance features through contrastive learning using the precomputed 2D instance masks, as shown in Fig.~\ref{fig:optimization}.
-Finally, we combine the semantic and instance features to perform open-vocabulary panoptic segmentation.
+We use a pre-trained open-vocabulary 2D Vision-Language (VL) network~\cite{li2022lseg}, denoted as $\mathrm{E^{VL}}$, to compute dense semantic features, and use a pre-trained 2D instance segmentation network~\cite{kirillov2023segany}, denoted as $\mathrm{E^{IS}}$, to compute instance masks for each image of the scene.
+As illustrated in Fig.~\ref{fig:model_overview}, we build two branches based on Instant-NGP~\cite{muller2022instant} with hybrid hash encoding (HHE)~\cite{blomqvist2022baking}, for semantic and instance feature fields respectively.
+As shown in Fig.~\ref{fig:optimization}, we train our model to learn a radiance field of the scene, while simultaneously distilling precomputed VL embeddings into semantic features and learning 3D-consistent instance features through contrastive learning using the precomputed 2D instance masks.
+We then combine the semantic and instance features to perform open-vocabulary panoptic segmentation.
 Detailed explanations of each part are provided in the following Sections.